TheeGrassHopper/netflix-clone/README.md

-# Getting Started with Create React App
+# Who doesn't love watching endless trailers

-This a React netflix traliers - WHO doesn't love watching endless trailiers and then call it a night and go to sleep lol [www.netflix.com](https://netflix-colne-9ed17.web.app).
+This a React netflix traliers - WHO doesn't love watching endless trailers and then call it a night and go to sleep lol [www.netflix.com](https://netflix-colne-9ed17.web.app).

+## Useing
+- axios
+- movie-trailer
+- react-youtube

 ## Available Scripts

 In the project directory, you can run: